Mean-field limit of a hybrid system for multi-lane multi-class traffic: The Finite-Dimensional Hybrid System

 In particular, in the following we consider two classes of vehicles and split the population of $P$ vehicles into $M$ autonomous vehicles and $N$ human-driven vehicles on an open stretch of road with $m$ lanes.
 We let $M_j$ and $N_j$ be the number of autonomous vehicles and the number of human-driven vehicles on lane $j \in J=\{1, \dots, m\}$, respectively.
 Then $\sum \limits_{j=1}^{m} M_j = M \text{ and } \sum\limits_{j=1}^{m} N_j = N$.

 First, we study the dynamics of the $M+N$ vehicles from the microscopic point of view.
-As in \cite{fornasier2014mean}, we assume that we have a small amount $M$ of autonomous vehicles that have a great influence on the population and a large amount $N$ of human-driven vehicles which have a small influence on the population.
-Instead of controlling all vehicles, we just add controls on the $M$ autonomous vehicles.
+As in \cite{fornasier2014mean}, we assume that we have a large amount $N$ of human-driven vehicles and a small amount $M$ of autonomous vehicles that have a great influence on the population.
+This influence is modelled by controlled dynamics for the $M$ autonomous vehicles.